Minding the Baby®

-Minding the Baby® (MTB) began as an intensive home visiting program for first-time young mothers and their families in New Haven, Connecticut.
-Initially developed in 2002, the interdisciplinary model involves a nurse and social worker home visiting team.
+The Minding the Baby® home visiting (MTB-HV) model was initially developed in 2002 as an intensive, preventive home visiting intervention for first-time young mothers and their families in New Haven, Connecticut.
+The interdisciplinary clinical model employs a nurse and social worker home visiting team.
 Program goals include promoting positive health, mental health, life course, and attachment outcomes in babies, mothers, and their families.
-The MTB Approach is described in a new animated video.

-This work would not be possible without our donors.
-For information on how to support this grant-funded initiative, please contact us.
+Our work would not be possible without our generous donors.
+For information on how to support this grant-funded initiative, please contact us or donate on-line today.
 Every dollar counts, and support at any level is very much appreciated.
-On-line donations are now also possible by clicking here.
-Thank you!

-If you are part of an MTB implementing agency, you can access our password protected web portal here.
+If you are part of an MTB implementing agency, access the agency web portal here.